logui-framework/client/README.md

 # LogUI Client <a href="https://www.tudelft.nl"><img align="right" width="100" src="./.meta/tudelft.svg" /></a>

+**Note to ECIR reviewers:** We are in the process of refactoring the LogUI code, incorporating the final features as presented in the demonstration paper you are reading.
+In a few weeks' time, implementation of a beta version will be complete.
+Implementing a framework of this complexity takes time to get right, and we're sure you'll find the end result beneficial for the community.
+(2020-10-30)

 *LogUI* is a powerful, framework-agnostic client-side JavaScript library that can be used for logging interactions that take place on a webpage.
 Primarily designed for *Interactive Information Retrieval (IIR)* experiments, LogUI can in theory be used on any page or site that you wish to track fine-grained user interactions with UI components.

 Use the LogUI client in tandem with the LogUI server.
 At the time of writing, a Django implementation is available at [this repository](https://github.com/maxwelld90/logui-server-django/).